More eye and neck lessons

 This lesson is interesting because it links the eyes with the fingers to clarify not only how you focus, but how quickly you shift your eyes through space.
 The degree of kinesthetic awareness and inner clarity that emerges can be profound.
 The neck lets go, the breathing deepens, and you start to fee less haphazard, more composed, more clear.

-I give this lesson to clients with neck issues who are in so much pain they really don't wan to move much.
+I give this lesson to clients with neck issues who are in so much pain they really don't want to move much.
 It's also good for a state change out of hyper-vigilance, stress, or anxiety.

 For more like this, see: